rewardenv/reward/docs/environments/initializing-wordpress.md

-### Initializing Wordpress
+### Initializing WordPress

-#### Empty Wordpress Project with bootstrap command
+#### Empty WordPress Project with bootstrap command

-It's pretty easy to bootstrap a Wordpress project using Reward.
+It's pretty easy to bootstrap a WordPress project using Reward.

 1. Create a new environment in an empty directory: